TooTallNate/ref/README.md

     this type when the indirection level is _1_.
   * `set` - Function (buffer, offset, value) - the function to invoke when setting a value to a buffer instance.
+  * `alignment` - (optional) - Numer - The alignment of this type when placed in a struct

 For example, you could define a "bigint" type that dereferences into a [`bigint`](https://github.com/substack/node-bigint) instance: